-The two sets of guidelines should be seen by national and local stakeholders as useful instruments to quickly review decentralization frameworks and basic services related policies, as well as existing practices and cross-sector complementarities and synergies.
+The two sets of guidelines should be seen by national and local stakeholders as useful instruments to quickly review decentralization frameworks and basic services related policies, as well as existing practices and cross-sector complementarities and synergies requiring an integrated and flexible planning approach at different scale.
 This review should aim at identifying gaps vis-à-vis the two sets of guidelines and possible areas for improvement.
 National, sub-national and local governments should then decide, in consultation with other concerned stakeholders, to adapt the guidelines to national contexts and then develop action plans to improve the regulatory, operational and financial frameworks at different levels, with monitoring systems to evaluate related impacts on people's living conditions.
 The knowledge and use of the guidelines should be strongly supported by communication campaigns at all levels.